eryash12/create-react-app-with-server/README.md

 Once that is complete checkout to root and run `yarn dev` at this point your client will run at :3000 and server at :5000

-Hot reloading is enabled which will autolaunch your browser for :3000
+Hot reloading is enabled which will autolaunch your browser for :3000, Refer to how-to-use.txt for usage instructions.